-FREQUENCY ELECTRONICS, INC. Proxy - Annual Meeting of Stockholders - October 10, 2019 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+FREQUENCY ELECTRONICS, INC. Proxy - Annual Meeting of Stockholders - October 7, 2020 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned stockholder of FREQUENCY ELECTRONICS, INC. (the "Company"), hereby revoking any proxy heretofore given, does hereby appoint MARTIN BLOCH and STEVEN BERNSTEIN, and each of them individually, as the undersigned's true and lawful agents and proxies, with power of substitution in each, for and in the name of the undersigned to attend the Annual Meeting of Stockholders of the Company to be held at the offices of the Company, 55 Charles Lindbergh Boulevard, Mitchel Field, New York on October 10, 2019 at 10:00 A.M., Eastern Daylight Time, and any adjournment or postponement thereof and authorizes them to vote upon all matters specified in the notice of the meeting, as set forth on the reverse hereof, and in their discretion upon such other business as may properly and lawfully come before the meeting, all shares of stock of the Company which the undersigned would be entitled to vote if personally present at the meeting.
+The undersigned stockholder of FREQUENCY ELECTRONICS, INC. (the "Company"), hereby revoking any proxy heretofore given, does hereby appoint RUSSELL SARACHEK and STEVEN BERNSTEIN, and each of them individually, as the undersigned's true and lawful agents and proxies, with power of substitution in each, for and in the name of the undersigned to attend the Annual Meeting of Stockholders of the Company to be held virtually at www.virtualshareholdermeeting.com/FEIM2020 on October 7, 2020 at 10:00 A.M., Eastern Daylight Time, and any adjournment or postponement thereof, and authorizes them to vote upon all matters specified in the notice of the meeting, as set forth on the reverse hereof, and in their discretion upon such other business as may properly and lawfully come before the meeting, all shares of stock of the Company which the undersigned would be entitled to vote if personally present at the meeting.

 THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED.
-IF NO DIRECTION IS GIVEN, SUCH SHARES WILL BE VOTED "FOR" THE ELECTION OF EACH OF THE DIRECTOR NOMINEES IN PROPOSAL 1, "FOR" PROPOSALS 2 AND 3 AND FOR "ONE YEAR" IN PROPOSAL 4.
+IF NO DIRECTION IS GIVEN, SUCH SHARES WILL BE VOTED "FOR" THE ELECTION OF EACH OF THE DIRECTOR NOMINEES IN PROPOSAL 1, AND "FOR" PROPOSALS 2 AND 3.

-In the event that any of the Board of Directors' nominees named in this Proxy are unable to serve, or for good cause will not serve, this Proxy conveys discretionary authority to Mr. Bloch and Mr. Bernstein, and each of them individually, to vote as recommended by the Board of Directors with respect to the election of any person to replace such nominee.
+In the event that any of the Board of Directors' nominees named in this Proxy are unable to serve, or for good cause will not serve, this Proxy conveys discretionary authority to Mr. Sarachek and Mr. Bernstein, and each of them individually, to vote as recommended by the Board of Directors with respect to the election of any person to replace such nominee.